 Meeting Report This manuscript type reports on a meeting with specific relevance to the journal it is submitted to.
 Meetings can be international or national conferences or institutional seminars.

 Original Research These should detail original experiments/research conducted by the authors.
 Any research on any topic is accepted, provided it falls within the aims and scope of the journal.
 Original research must add to scientific knowledge on the subject and must be completed in accordance with ethical principles.
 Research on humans or animals must have applicable ethical approvals.
+Manuscripts should be approximately 3,000 words and include a structured abstract (max.
+350 words).

 Review A review is a detailed examination including the benefits and drawbacks of a medicine, therapeutic technique, computer program, policy, or anything else appropriate to the journal.
 They are substantially composed of a report on previous research.
 Authors wishing to present original ideas in addition should choose the Commentary type.
 All journals accept unsolicited review manuscripts for peer review.
+Manuscripts should be no longer than approximately 5,000 words excluding references.

 Short Report Short reports present new research that adds to previous studies.
 This can be reporting on the reliability or unreliability of research or informing readers of new factors that may influence the outcome of the study.
 Authors must acknowledge the work they build upon including any unpublished sources.
 Manuscripts should be no longer than approximately 1,000 words excluding references.